 The SteelSeries Apex 5 is an outstanding gaming keyboard.
 However, even though the hybrid switches have a short pre-travel distance and light operating force, the latency is quite high for a wired keyboard, which might be a dealbreaker for some gamers.
 Every key is programmable, but the absence of dedicated macro keys may be disappointing for some MMO players.
 On the plus side, it has excellent build quality, and its RGB backlighting is great for gaming in the dark.

-The Apex 5 is a wired-only keyboard and can't be used with mobile devices.
+The SteelSeries Apex 5 is a wired-only keyboard and can't be used with mobile devices.

-The Apex 5 is a decent office keyboard.
-The hybrid switches let you type for a long time without any fatigue, and the keyboard comes with a nice wrist rest for extra support.
-Typing noise is loud, so it may not be suitable for noise-sensitive offices.
-The keyboard is compatible with all desktop operating systems, but some keys don't work on macOS, and its customization software isn't available for Linux users.
+The SteelSeries Apex 5 is good for office use.
+It provides a good typing experience, and it comes with a nice wrist rest for extra support.
+However, typing noise is loud, so it may not be suitable for noise-sensitive offices.
+It's compatible with all desktop operating systems, but some keys don't work on macOS.

-The Apex 5 is a large, full-size keyboard.
-It'll take up significantly more space if you choose to use the included wrist rest.
+The SteelSeries Apex 5 is a large, full-size keyboard.
+It'll take up even more space if you choose to use the included wrist rest.

-The Apex 5 has full RGB backlighting and it can be customized using SteelSeries' Engine software.
-The backlight of each key can be set individually and there are brightness settings on the keyboard itself.
+The SteelSeries Apex 5 has full RGB backlighting, and it can be customized using SteelSeries' Engine software.
+The backlight of each key can be set individually, and there are brightness settings on the keyboard itself.

 The cable is rubberized and isn't detachable.

 Like the Apex Pro, this keyboard has a good number of extra features.
 It has an OLED screen that can be customized to show virtually anything you want.
 You can access the screen's menu by long-pressing the OLED menu button situated next to the screen, and this button also allows you to control media playback.